slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The more centralized the enemy, the more devastating becomes a blow at its leader or governing body.'*

 <!--
+There’s a fable of a man stuck in a flood.
+Convinced that God is going to save him, he says no a passing canoe, boat, and helicopter that offer to help.
+He dies, and in heaven asks God why He didn’t save him.
+God says, “I sent you a canoe, a boat, and a helicopter!”
+That’s why you need to re-evaluate your old dreams to see if new means have come along.
+Don’t let the details distract you from your goal.

 how to purge to do list and focus right now
 - does this need to be done regarding my business?
 Y/N
 - does this be needed by me?
 Y/N